ryancybul/liri-node-app/README.md

 ## LIRI - Language Interpretation and Recognition Interface

 ### Description:
 This Node.js application runs in the terminal and takes in commands from the user to display differen't content.
+This application is useful because it can quickly display information from various sources.

 ### Node Package Modules Used
 * Item 1 npm install twitter